 This award-winning Azuki Bean Stew recipe was featured in our most recent newsletter.
-This is a good dish for balancing blood sugar and caring for hypoglycemia/diabetes, a topic which we’ll explore MORE at our Discovery Macrobiotic Seminar on May 16th!
+This is a good dish for balancing blood sugar and caring for hypoglycemia/diabetes, a topic which we’ll explore MORE at our Discovery Macrobiotic Health Seminars that we hold regularly!

 Serves 6 to 8